On-Premise Catering PoliciesFor events hosted within University Unions facilities

 At all events where alcohol is to be present, food of a substantial nature must be provided for the guests by the host.
 For receptions, food of a substantial nature is equivalent to a minimum of three hors d'oeuvre portions per person attending the event for each hour of bar service.

-- If the request is submitted prior to the event start, we have the option to adjust the contract.
+- the request is submitted prior to the event start,

 - to limit the maximum number of drinks an individual may purchase at one time.

 - to deny alcoholic beverage service to anyone at any time.